gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 > - Refer to http://docs.ansible.com/ansible/latest/modules/ios_command_module.html
 - Don't forget to refer to documentation for your specific version
 - `ansible-doc ios_command` Ansible inbuilt documentation
-- IOS requires "enable" password to execute higher privilage commands.
+- IOS requires "enable" password to execute higher privilege privilage commands.
 The following parameters can be used for enable privilege.
   - `authorize: yes`

 ### Examples-1